 On February 18, 2014, the Company signed an agreement to purchase 51% of MCB.
 MCB was formed in January 2014 and began operations in June 2014.
 From the date of formation through May 2014, MCB's efforts were devoted to organization and development.
 MCB provides cannabis and marijuana related private companies, investors and microcap issuers with information resources including client company specific publications, directories, and continuing education courses.
 In April 2015, Mentor notified MCB that it was exercising its option to convert its equity in MCB to a ten year note receivable for \$74,000 from the majority owner of MCB as provided in the funding agreement.
 The note receivable bears interest at 6% and will be payable in monthly installments.
+The note receivable and accrued interest is included in the consolidated balance sheet at June 30, 2015.
+MCB operations are included in the consolidated financial statements for the three and six months ended June 30, 2014 and December 31, 2014.

-Bhang Chocolate Company, Inc.
+Bhang Chocolate Company, Inc. (Bhang)